codingdaily/serviceconsumer/README.md

 # MICROCONSUMER.

-example for protobuf consumer on golang. works nicely with microsvc-starter project.
+example for protobuf consumer on golang. works nicely with fdnservice project.